 But even more importantly, synchronization is no longer just about bookmarks, address books, and calendars.
 Now applications can synchronize any sort of data they like.
 Let’s say you’re using a launcher-palette utility like James Thomson’s excellent

-(okay, you can pick your favorite if you’re not a DragThing user like I am).
+DragThing (okay, you can pick your favorite if you’re not a DragThing user like I am).
 Now if your favorite launcher developer adopted Tiger’s new synchronization engine, you might be able to set particular launcher docks or tabs or palettes to sync with .Mac.
-Then if you made a change to the contents of one of your docks or tabs or palettes, when you moved to another Mac and synchronized with .Mac, those changes would also appear on
+Then if you made a change to the contents of one of your docks or tabs or palettes, when you moved to another Mac and synchronized with .Mac, those changes would also appear on that copy of your-launcher-of-choice.

 Or make your own example.
 Basically, if you’ve ever been frustrated because the settings of some of your favorite apps drift apart on different computers you use, this technology can put ’em back together.
 Apple applications in Tiger that will support this new sync technology include Address Book and iCal (duh), but also Desktop and Screen Saver, Exposé, and the Dock.
 Think about those last three for a second — if you want, your Dock settings can follow you from Mac to Mac.
 That’s pretty cool.